-Spoiler alert: there’s no magic day.
-But you may find a sweet spot…
+Spoiler alert: there’s no magic day to buy airline tickets.
+But you may find a sweet spot if you learn about your desired route using Google Flights free price trackers…

-Just like magic words for upgrades, there’s no magic day to book plane tickets.
-It’s not Tuesday, it’s not precisely 30 days before and it’s not as soon as tickets go on sale.
-But like many things in life, if you watch – you’ll learn.
-We tracked prices to many of the most popular destinations over the last 200 days, and what we saw was fascinating.
+It’s not Tuesday, it’s not precisely 30 days before and it’s not as soon as tickets go on sale, either.
+But like many things in life, if you watch – you may learn.
+We tracked prices to many of the most popular destinations over the last 200 days, and what we saw was fascinating, with clear patterns of when to buy the lowest airfare.

 Before we go further, it’d be wise to brush up on all the tools Google Flights offers, which can help you better predict.
-So before, or after reading this, be sure to read up on how to become a Google Flights wizard and unlock cool tips which will help here as you start embracing your inner flight nerd.
+So before, or after reading this, be sure to read up on how to become a Google Flights wizard and unlock cool tips to find lower airfare, which will help as you start embracing your inner flight nerd.

 Go on, it’s ok to be a flight nerd, especially when it saves money…